maxtangli/uniSearch/uniSearch/Assets/README.md

 - [ ] refine example: made UICheckBox.
 - [ ] refine example: provide more filter option.
+- [ ] UIFilter/UIOptionGroup/UIOption hierachy too complex.
+How to simplify it?

 - [ ] search controller component: DataProvider<T> should be a MonoBehaviour, how? reference to Event.args solution!
 - [ ] github doc